 AZA's citizen science program, FrogWatch USA, encourages volunteers to collect and contribute information about the breeding calls of frogs and toads to a national dataset that is publicly available online.
 The information collected by thousands of FrogWatch USA volunteers across the United States is then analyzed to inform the development of environmental protection and amphibian conservation strategies.
 Read more about FrogWatch USA.

 In 2015, programs about six citizen science programs were made available by PBS KIDS' SciGirls, an Emmy Award-winning television and online series that encourages youth - particularly middle school-aged girls - to pursue studies and careers in Science, Technology, Engineering, and Mathematics (STEM).
-The episodes are complemented by educational activities, appropriate for grades 5-8.
 FrogWatch USA and the Saint Louis Zoo are both featured in the episode called "Frog Whisperers".
-A program evaluation suggested that seeing the episode before participating in FrogWatch USA increased middle school aged girls’ interest in and understanding of citizen science.
+A program evaluation suggested that seeing the episode before participating in FrogWatch USA increased middle school-aged girls’ interest in and understanding of citizen science.

 Every year, AZA-accredited zoos and aquariums provide information about their field conservation and science activities to AZA’s Conservation and Research Database.
 Members enter program updates each year; follow the link and use the search fields to explore how individual AZA-accredited zoos and aquariums are engaging in citizen science.
 Read more about the AZA community’s commitment to conservation and science.